Optimizing measurement-based cooling by reinforcement learning

 \section{Generation of optimized sequence}

-Both the measurement order and the measurement-interval sequences could be regarded as the outputs of our RL-optimized cooling algorithm as shown in Algorithm~\ref{Sequence}.
+Both the order of measurements and the sequence of measurement-intervals could be regarded as output of our RL-optimized cooling algorithm as shown in Algorithm~\ref{Sequence}.
 The input information is the initial temperature $T$, fully determining the thermal state of the resonator.
-When the reinforcement learning process was completed by the PPO algorithm (see Appendix~\ref{PPOSec}), the parameters $\{\theta\}$ of the neural network (policy $\pi$) have been trained to be capable to select one of the two measurement strategies for the current state, which maximizes the cooperative cooling performance.
+When the reinforcement learning process was completed by PPO algorithm (see Appendix~\ref{PPOSec}), the parameters $\{\theta\}$ of the neural network (policy $\pi$) have been trained to be capable to select one of the two measurement strategies for the current state, which maximizes the cooperative cooling performance.
 And then the cooling procedure is formally launched.
-First, we run the policy $\pi(\{\theta_{\rm opt}\})$ on $\rho_a=\rho_a^{\rm th}$, which generates the first measurement strategy $\mathcal{M}_1$, $\mathcal{M}_1\in\{0,1\}$.
+We run the policy $\pi(\{\theta_{\rm opt}\})$ on $\rho_a(0)=\rho_a^{\rm th}$, which generates the first measurement strategy $\mathcal{M}_1$, $\mathcal{M}_1\in\{0, 1\}$.
 Here $0$ and $1$ indicate UM and CM, respectively.
 If $\mathcal{M}_1=0$, then $\tau_{\rm opt}(t_1)=\tau_{\rm opt}^u$ in Eq.~(\ref{Optimaltau}) that could be obtained by the effective temperature $T_{\rm eff}$ of the resonator (initially $T_{\rm eff}=T$, and it is updated by the current state of the last round).
 Subsequently, the cooling coefficients $|\alpha_n|^2$ and $|\beta_n|^2$ are calculated and the resonator state is modified according to Eq.~(\ref{umrhoa}).
 Otherwise if $\mathcal{M}_1=1$, a conditional measurement will be implemented after an interval $\tau_{\rm opt}(t_1)=\tau_{\rm opt}^c=1/\Omega_{\rm th}(t)$ and the resonator state is modified according to Eq.~(\ref{rhoace}).
-In the end of this round, we can find $T_{\rm eff}$ by the current $p_n(t)$ and then go to the next round.
-After $N$ iterations, the optimized measurement sequence characterized by $S_{\rm opt}=\{\mathcal{M}_1, \mathcal{M}_2, \cdots, \mathcal{M}_N\}$ and $\mathcal{T}=\{\tau_{\rm opt}(t_1), \tau_{\rm opt}(t_2), \cdots, \tau_{\rm opt}(t_N)\}$ appear as described in Fig.~\ref{CoolingPerformance}(h) and Figs.~\ref{DifferentTemperature}(c), (d), (e), (f).
-In practical implementations, these measurements according to $S_{\rm opt}$ and $\mathcal{T}$ can be acted on the detector without knowledge of the target-resonator state through any feedback mechanism.
+In the end of this round, one can calculate $T_{\rm eff}$ by the current $p_n(t)$ and then go to the next round.
+After $N$ iterations, the optimized measurement sequence characterized by $S_{\rm opt}=\{\mathcal{M}_1, \mathcal{M}_2, \cdots, \mathcal{M}_N\}$ and $\mathcal{T}=\{\tau_{\rm opt}(t_1), \tau_{\rm opt}(t_2), \cdots, \tau_{\rm opt}(t_N)\}$ appear as respectively described in Fig.~\ref{CoolingPerformance}(h) and Figs.~\ref{DifferentTemperature}(c), (d), (e), (f).
+In practical implementations, the measurements by $S_{\rm opt}$ and $\mathcal{T}$ can be acted on the detector without knowledge of the target-resonator state.